llj110/EPCL_JUDA/README.md

 🚩 **News (2024.06.12)** We have uploaded the code EPCL_JUDA code 🥳.

 ## Overview 💜
 This is the official code implementation project for paper **"Efficient Prototype Consistency in Semi-Supervised Medical Image Segmentation via Joint Uncertainty and Data Augmentation"**.
 The code implementation refers to UPCoL(https://github.com/VivienLu/UPCoL/tree/main).
-Thanks very much for the contribution of UPCoL(https://github.com/VivienLu/UPCoL/tree/main). to code structure of our paper **"Towards Realistic Long-tailed Semi-supervised Learning in an Open World"**.
+Thanks very much for the contribution of UPCoL(https://github.com/VivienLu/UPCoL/tree/main) to code structure of our paper **"Efficient Prototype Consistency in Semi-Supervised Medical Image Segmentation via Joint Uncertainty and Data Augmentation"**.

 ## Prerequisites  💻
 ### Requirements and Dependencies: